 But the must-see cultural site in Värmland has to be Mårbacka.
 This is the home and workplace of Selma Lagerlöf, who in 1909 became the first woman to receive the Nobel Prize for literature.
 Take a guided tour of the Mårbacka estate to learn about this prominent Swedish author.

-If these top Sweden vacation ideas have inspired you to visit the country yourself, Nordic Visitor can help.
+If these top Sweden vacation ideas have inspired you to visit the country yourself, then Nordic Visitor can help.
 To get you started, take a look at these top Sweden vacation packages for an idea of the routes and sights you could experience.